 Both natural stone and marble have a porous surface with natural shrinkage cracks and small holes.
 This means that cooking grease, for example, will soak into the surface and stains may appear.
-For this reason, natural stone and marble should be treated at regular intervals with stone oil.
+For this reason, natural stone and marble should regularly be impregnated, with FILA MP90 or treated with stone oil.

 Contrary to popular belief, natural stone and marble are only able to withstand moderate heat.
 Hot pans and dishes must therefore always be placed on a trivet or table mat.
 Otherwise, the heat may cause the grease in the worktop to rise to the surface and stain – or, in the worst case, cause the worktop to crack.

 Daily cleaning is easy.
 Simply use a soft cloth wrung out in warm water.
 In most cases, this is all that is needed to restore hygienic conditions in your kitchen.
 If needed, however, most cleaning agents can be used on natural stone and quartzite.

 Each and every natural stone or marble worktop has its own specific details.
 Its colours and grain give it a personality of its own.
 Worktops can also be sanded and polished using various techniques to give a variety of surfaces.
 For example, you can choose to have your worktop polished to give it a smooth, glossy surface, or it can be flat polished to give it a more natural look (although this requires slightly more maintenance).

 Natural stone and marble are created by nature.
 Therefore, colour and texture solely depend on the quarry and mountain range from which the block was mined.
 At DFI-Geisler, we offer ten different colours of natural stone, whereas the selection of marble is smaller and matches contemporary trends.
 For some of the natural stone, you can select a polished, satin-polished or flat-polished surface.
 There can be a significant difference.